Random-Rants-Chat/randomrants-docs/docs/about.md

   You can start embeded sites, but those only open the url you typed, everything else is different for other users.

+  There is also other cool modes, like scratch cloud mini-games (we use modified TurboWarp) for your room, and also a shared painting canvas.

   Video streams (cameras, microphones, screenshares, etc) go straight to WebRTC, no sus servers watching your face or screen.

   :::danger